kajamiko/ridiculous_riddle/README.md

 3. 'Cheating_prevent' view:
-    1. At any point of the game, either when question is loaded, or the game finished already, try to access question by typing too large value into the browser bar.Verify that a page with a sleeping cat image will be displayed and you'll be offered to resume thee game with correct score.
+    1. At any point of the game, either when question is loaded, or the game finished already, try to access question by typing too large value into the browser bar.Verify that a page with a sleeping cat image will be displayed and you'll be offered to resume the game with correct score.

 4. 'Restart' view:
     1. When hitting 'Restart' button, the session will be cleared.